Examples of Mammogram image studies

 In the sonogram of the same breast one notes that the density appears hypoechoic, and with ill-defined margins.
 The “amount” of tissue appears to be thicker than average in a male, but the only way to know if anything abnormal is going on in the sonogram would be to compare it with an ultrasound of the other breast, and see if the densities are about the same.

-Lactating adenomas are often mistaken for a breast cancer tumor in pregnant
+Lactating adenomas are often mistaken for a breast cancer tumor in pregnant women

 Breast cancer is very uncommon in younger women.
 So, if a young woman who was pregnant came in for screening of a palpable lump on her breast, it is far more likely that the lesion is a fibroadenoma of some kind.
-One common variation of fibroadenoma in pregant women is a 'lactating adenoma', which is essentially a tubular adenoma occuring in pregnant women and thus featuring accumulation of milk secretions in addition to hyperplasia.
+One common variation of fibroadenoma in pregnant women is a ‘lactating adenoma‘, which is essentially a tubular adenoma occuring in pregnant women and thus featuring accumulation of milk secretions in addition to hyperplasia.

 Breast X-rays are not normally given to pregnant women.
 Given that breast cancer is very unlikely and lactating adenoma is quite likely, ultrasound and possibly a fine needle aspiration biopsy would typically be utilized for diagnostic investigations.
 The main concern with a lactating adenoma from the perspective of breast cancer is that the condition can occur simultaneously with breast carcinoma.
 However, on their own they are of absolutely no increased risk for subsequent breast cancer development.

 In the ultrasound image of lactating adenoma below, one notes a hypoechoic, non-cystic mass in an ovoid shape.
 It has a long axis running parallel to the skin, posterior acoustic enhancement, and well-defined margins